ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Privacy for HTTPS clients performing STH Proof Fetching

-An HTTPS client performing Proof Fetching should only request proofs from a CT log that it accepts SCTs from.
-An HTTPS client MAY
-\[TBD SHOULD?\] regularly request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.
+An HTTPS client performing Proof Fetching SHOULD NOT request proofs from a CT log that it doesn't accept SCTs from.
+An HTTPS client SHOULD regularly request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.

 \[ TBD how regularly?
 This has operational implications for log operators \]